ICH BIN EIN BERLINER

 With the closing of the inner German border officially in 1952, the border in Berlin remained considerably more accessible then because it was administered by all four occupying powers.
 Accordingly, Berlin became the main route by which East Germans left for the West.
 On the 11th of December 1957, East Germany introduced a new passport law that reduced the overall number of refugees leaving Eastern Germany.
 It had the unintended result of drastically increasing the percentage of those leaving through West Berlin from 60% to well over 90% by the end of 1958.
 Those caught trying to leave East Berlin were subjected to heavy penalties, but with no physical barrier and subway train access still available to West Berlin, such measures were ineffective.

 The Berlin sector border was essentially a "loophole" through which Eastern Bloc citizens could still escape.
-The 3.5
+The 3.5 million East Germans who had left by 1961 totalled approximately 20% of the entire East German population.

 A important reason that the West Berlin border was not closed earlier was that doing so would cut off much of the railway traffic in East Germany.
 Construction of a new railway bypassing West Berlin, the Berlin outer ring, commenced in 1951.
 Following the completion of the railway in 1961, closing the barrier became a more practical position.

-Andropov, then the CPSU Director on Relations with Communist and Workers Parties of Socialist Countries, wrote an urgent letter on the 28th of August 1958, to the Central Committee about the significant 50% increase in the number of East German intelligentsia among the refugees.
+The emigrants tended to be young and well-educated, leading to the " brain drain " feared by officials in East Germany.
+Yuri Andropov, then the CPSU Director on Relations with Communist and Workers Parties of Socialist Countries, wrote an urgent letter on the 28th of August 1958, to the Central Committee about the significant 50% increase in the number of East German intelligentsia among the refugees.
 Andropov reported that, while the East German leadership stated that they were leaving for economic reasons, testimony from refugees indicated that the reasons were more political than material.

-An East German SED propaganda booklet published in 1955 dramatically described the serious nature of 'flight from the
+An East German SED propaganda booklet published in 1955 dramatically described the serious nature of 'flight from the republic:

 Both from the moral standpoint as well as in terms of the interests of the whole German nation, leaving the GDR is an act of political and moral backwardness and depravity.
 Those who let themselves be recruited objectively serve West German Reaction and militarism, whether they know it or not.
-Is it not despicable when for the sake of a few alluring job offers or other false promises about a "guaranteed future" one leaves a country in which the seed for a new and more beautiful life is sprouting, and is already showing the first fruits, for the place that favors a new war and destruction?
+Is it not despicable when for the sake of a few alluring job offers or other false promises about a "guaranteed future" one leaves a country in which the seed for a new and more beautiful life is sprouting, and is already showing the first fruits, for the place that favour's a new war and destruction?

-Is it not an act of political depravity when citizens, whether young people, workers, or members of the intelligentsia, leave and betray what our people have created through common labor in our republic to offer themselves to the American or British secret services or work for the West German factory owners, Junkers, or militarists?
-Does not leaving the land of progress for the morass of an historically outdated social order demonstrate political backwardness and blindness? ...
+Is it not an act of political depravity when citizens, whether young people, workers, or members of the intelligentsia, leave and betray what our people have created through common labour in our republic to offer themselves to the American or British secret services or work for the West German factory owners, Junkers, or militarists?
+Does not leaving the land of progress for the morass of an historically outdated social order demonstrate political backwardness and blindness?

 Workers throughout Germany will demand punishment for those who today leave the German Democratic Republic, the strong bastion of the fight for peace, to serve the deadly enemy of the German people, the imperialists and militarists.

-View from the West Berlin side of graffiti art on the wall in 1986.
+View from the West Berlin

 The wall didn’t fall in a day.
-On Dec the 31st,

-a little girl chiseled away at the Berlin Wall
+a little girl chiselled away at the

-from the east side.
+Berlin Wall from the east side.

 By 1960, the combination of World War II and the massive emigration